 - My name is George Nathaniel Curzon,

-- I am a most superior person.
+- go to site I am a most superior person.

 - My cheeks are pink, my hair is sleek,